seblundin/forum/README.md

 # Forum

-Message board for text based conversation with logged in users.
+Message board targetted to internet users looking for text based conversation on various topics.
+Requires registeration to view and participate in threads.

 Project for course Web-sovelluskehitys 2.

 ## Features